-As part of the U.S. Geological Survey's (USGS) program for disseminating water data within USGS, to USGS cooperators, and to the general public, the USGS maintains a distributed network of computers and fileservers for the acquisition, processing, review, and long-term storage of water data.
+As part of the U.S. Geological Survey's (USGS) program for disseminating water data within USGS, to USGS cooperators, and to the general public, the USGS maintains a distributed network of servers for the acquisition, processing, review, and long-term storage of water data.
 This water data is collected at over 1.5 million sites around the country and at some border and territorial sites.
 This distributed network of computers is called the National Water Information System (NWIS).
-Many types of data are stored in NWIS, including comprehensive information for site characteristics, well-construction details, time-series data for gage height, streamflow, groundwater level, precipitation, and physical and chemical properties of water.
+Many types of data are stored in NWIS, including comprehensive information for site characteristics, well-construction details, time-series data for gage height, streamflow, groundwater level, precipitation, physical and chemical properties of water and water use data.
 Additionally, peak flows, chemical analyses for discrete samples of water, sediment, and biological media are accessible within NWIS.

 The USGS Water Data for the Nation site provides a framework to obtain data on the basis of category, such as surface water, groundwater, or water quality, and by geographic area.
 Further refinement is possible by choosing specific site-selection criteria and by defining the output desired.
 NWIS data originates from all 50 states, plus border and territorial sites, and include data from as early as 1899 to present.
 Of the over 1.5 million sites with NWIS data, the vast majority are for wells; however, there are thousands of sites with streamflow data, many sites with atmospheric data such as precipitation, and about 10,900 of the sites provide current condition data.
 In addition, there are over 90 million water-quality results from about 5 million water samples collected at hundreds of thousands of sites.